 Exterior grading should be complete with surface drainage offering a minimum drop of 3″ in 10′ to direct flow of water away from the structure.
 All gutters and downspouts should be in place.

 Solid hardwood flooring only can be installed on or above ground level with a plywood subfloor.
 Engineered flooring can be installed above grade, at grade and below grade level.
 Do not install hardwood flooring in bathrooms.
-Check with the manufacturer’s instructions to determine if your hardwood floor can be installed over an in-floor radiant heat system.
+Always check with the manufacturer’s instructions to determine if your hardwood floor can be installed over an in-floor radiant heat system.

 Crawl spaces must be a minimum of 24″ from the ground to underside of joists.
 A ground cover of 6-8 mil polyethylene sheeting is essential as a vapor barrier with joints lapped six inches and taped.
 The crawl space should have perimeter venting equal to a minimum of 1.5% of the crawl space square footage.
 These vents should be properly located to foster cross ventilation.
 Where necessary, local regulations must be met.
 Crawl spaces must be dry and well ventilated.
 Use a moisture meter to check the plywood (subfloor) moisture content.
 Delay the installation if the moisture content of the plywood (sub-floor) exceeds 12%.